 The creativity crisis has affected agriculture as much as any other sector in today’s economy.
 Creativity, ingenuity, keen observation skills, and the ability to innovate and improvise are integral to the success of the next generation of small farmers.
 They are at the core of what and how we teach.

 How You Can Make a Meaningful Impact

-Two scale-appropriate inventions that could have a profound impact on the productivity and economic viability of small-scale vegetable farmers are: a Small-Scale Mechanized Salad Greens Harvester, and a Mechanized Root Crop Seedling Thinner.
+Two scale-appropriate inventions that could have a profound impact on the productivity and economic viability of vegetable farmers are: Modern Small-Scale Cultivating and Seeding Tractor and a Mechanized Root Crop Seedling Thinner.

 Mechanized Root Crop Seedling Thinner: